 - Simplification of procedures for effective operations.

-2.2.
 Minimizes Risk

-Additionally, vendor management helps in tracking the suppliers.
+Additionally, management helps in tracking the suppliers.
 In case of any fraudulent activity, the company can take precautionary measures.
 A company can also appoint an alternate supplier.

-2.3.
 Services to Customers

-Vendor management is not just limited to services that suppliers offer before selling a product.
+Management is not just limited to services that suppliers offer before selling a product.
 It also tracks vendors to evaluate whether they meet consumers’ demands after selling the goods.

 A happy and satisfied customer is a potential loyal customer.
-Hence the organization should see to it that the vendors properly imply the post services.
+Hence, the organization should see to it that the vendors properly imply the post services.

-2.4.
 Improved Performance

 If the performance of the vendor is not on par with the requirements laid down, the company can either: